OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

 GDAL/OGR Quickstart
 *******************

-You will need nothing but a a terminal for this quickstart.
-If you want to visualize the results in a Desktop GIS you can use one of the Desktop GIS Software on OSGeo-Live f. e.
-QuantumGIS.
+You will need nothing but a terminal for this quickstart.
+If you want to visualize the results, you can use one of the Desktop GIS Software applications on OSGeo-Live like QuantumGIS.

 This Quick Start is devided in two parts GDAL (raster data) and OGR (vector data).
 We will start with GDAL.